 There are just so many more efficient ways to prove ownership without seeing whois details and perhaps this is also why some users would benefit hiring brokering services from a party that already has the reach, connections and knowledge to ensure a safe transaction providing the trust and transparency needed that so often would not be there without the service.

 I don’t think this has caused many ripples at all within the domain industry which will and has adapted as always.
-It’s as always business as usual.
+It’s business as usual.